Things Hares Need To Do When Setting a Hash!

 1. If you have never set a trail and would like to set a trail let the Hare Raiser know by sending an email to iwanttohare@vh3.ca, and he/she may be able to team you up with a more seasoned hasher to co-Hare with you.
 You can also ask around to see if any of the old-fart hashers would like to set a trail, and especially if you are not an old-fart you might be able to take advantage of their expertise, and they your enthusiastic energy.

 3. The Hare is responsible for contacting the VH3's Beermeister/Quartermeister (email vh3beermeister@vh3.ca) to aranger getting the flour, beer, washable plastic cups, etc. for their hash.
-He will have some bags, and maybe some handly things like old water bottles to help 'write' trail symbold in flour.
+The Quartermeister will have some bags, and maybe some handly things like old water bottles to help 'write' trail symbold in flour.
 Only purchase beer if you know that the hash has no beer, and the Beermeister says too.
 This goes for ciders, cooler, etc.

 4. If you are arranging a restaurant/pub for the on-after, it is a particularly good idea to book ahead to avoid disappointments.
+Often seasoned hares will get a show of hands as the last thing done at the circle-up before the beginning of the run from hasher who plan to go to on-afters, then adjust the reservation then.

 5. The regular hash always run every second Saturday at 2:30PM year round.
 If you are setting a long run, and think that an earlier start would be better, especially if safety is involve, let the Hare Raiser know, and he will take it to the Grand Mattress for a decision.